 2. The second part refers, a little more explicitly, to research on collective self-esteem.
 As studied by Luhtanen, Crocker, and colleagues (see References below), individuals can experience high or low esteem as a result of the groups they're in and their evaluations of these groups.

-4. The other line of research mentioned in the final section is Tajfel's "minimal groups paradigm," in which groups are created on arbitrary bases and tested for ingroup favoritism in allocations of rewards.
+4. The other line of research mentioned in that section is Tajfel's "minimal groups paradigm," in which groups are created on arbitrary bases and tested for ingroup favoritism in allocations of rewards.
 Quoting from Tajfel and colleagues (1971):

 …in a situation devoid of the usual trappings of ingroup membership and of all the vagaries of interacting with an outgroup, the [subjects] still act in terms of their ingroup membership and of an intergroup categorization.
 Their actions are unambiguously directed at favouring the members of their ingroup as against the members of the outgroup (p.
 172).